11x-dev/avatar-name-enhancement-11xdev/README.md

 Getting setup locally only takes a few minutes!

-1. Open a terminal and clone the repo
+1. Open a terminal and clone the repo:

 ```
 git clone https://github.com/ScriabinOp8No12/avatar-name-enhancement-11xdev.git